Belalahmad201/Gatsby-Poc-site/devops/Abhisek Dutta/(TASK 2)--10 September 2025--README.md

 ```

 ### 2. Add Pipeline Files
-Create the following files in your project directory:
+Create the following files in  project directory:
 - `pipeline.sh` (from this assignment)
 - `.eslintrc.js`
 - `app.test.js`